 So how can you reproduce this in a digital environment?
 You need a virtual equivalent to being able to examine products and services in the flesh.
 It also helps if you can replicate the experience of a guided tour by someone in the know.
 Enter video marketing:

 - Show real people having real conversations using your products and services in real life.
 Give it context with video marketing!

 - Use how-to videos to answer the questions your audience is likely to be grappling with

 - Use product videos to showcase the “highlights” about your goods and services.
 Keep it human and keep it relatable.

 So you already have your Facebook presence, Twitter profile, and LinkedIn page.
 You might even be using Pinterest and Instagram to increase your brand presence even further.
 But how exactly is social media management helping your conversion strategy?

-Businesses are starting to really invest in social media as means of increasing brand awareness and generating leads.
+Businesses are starting to really invest in social media as a means of increasing brand awareness and generating leads.
 Goldman Sachs concluded this year that Generation Z is one of the most lucrative audiences to target for most businesses – outstripping even millennials.